nulltask/pseudo-function/Readme.md

 # pseudo-function

 Turn the function object to URL object.
-This library is useful to create web workers with inline function.
+This library is useful to create web workers from inline functions.

+## Installation

+    $ npm install pseudo-function

 ## Example